The COVID-19 pandemic has changed the world, but some things—like the demand for high-quality content—never change.

 - You’re never too young to fight misinformation.
 This site created by a 17-year-old computer whiz provides the latest news and stats on the pandemic and has a growing audience of more than 12 million people.

-Independent and Insightful Reports
+Insightful Industry Reports

 In content marketing, an audience-first focus is crucial.
 What do they want from brands?
 What are their financial needs?
 These recent reports can help you get a sense of the big picture:

 - Edelman’s recent study, Trust Barometer Special Report: Brand Trust and the Coronavirus Pandemic, looked into consumer sentiment across 12 markets in various countries.
 Based on insights from the report, brands should “find solutions instead of selling passion or image.”

 - IBISWorld has created an information hub dedicated specifically to providing up-to-date resources and information on industries impacted by the coronavirus.
 The page includes webinars and an Industry Exposure Tool to help companies inform their trade strategy.

 - The National Federation of Independent Business took a look at the impact COVID-19 has had on the small-business sector.
 While it’s no secret mom and pop shops are being hit hardest by the stay-at-home order, this report provides deeper insights into owners’ needs.